-No grievance involving the discipline of an employee will be entertained unless it is filed in writing by the Association with the City Manager or Civil Service Board within seven (7) calendar days from the date of the notification of the action.
+No grievance involving the discipline of an employee will be entertained unless it is filed in writing by the Association with the City Manager, or by the City Attorney for positions appointed by the City Attorney, or Civil Service Board within seven (7) calendar days from the date of the notification of the action.
 A copy of the notification shall be sent to the Association.